 This suggests a new theory we’ll call The Data Theory, which says that you’re not your physical body at all.
 Maybe what makes you you is your brain’s data—your memories and your personality.

-We seem to be honing in on something, but the best way to get to concrete answers is by testing these theories in hypothetical scenarios.
+We seem to be homing in on something, but the best way to get to concrete answers is by testing these theories in hypothetical scenarios.
 Here’s an interesting one, conceived by British philosopher Bernard Williams:

 The Torture Test